01 Jul A Homewood-Cooked Meal

 Hmmm.
 We’re thinking there might be something to this ‘best shore’ business after all.

-Susan D. Rock is Tahoe Quarterly’s food and wine editor.
+Susan D. Rock is Tahoe Quarterly’s Food & Wine editor.
 During the summer months, find her kayaking, hiking with her two sons or, for the sake of research, at Tahoe’s many food and wine events.

 West Shore Café